-Wild weather: Fallen trees in Auckland's Mt Wellington damage three power poles
+Wild weather: 25,000 homes and businesses without power, fallen trees in Auckland

 - Wild weather could leave parts of Auckland in the dark: Vector - NZ Herald

-The forecasts for Auckland include gusts up to 110km/h, and other parts of the city show gusts between 80 and 100km/h.
+The forecast for Auckland includes gusts up to 110km/h, and other parts of the city show gusts between 80 and 100km/h.

 "We've been expecting the strong winds for the last couple of days," Ferris said.